Gen711/Gen711/docs/lab_lessons/trimming.md

 ## Lab4: Trimming fastQ

-> Step 1: Launch and AMI.
+Step 1: Launch the AMI.
 For this exercise, we will use a c4.2xlarge instance. **IMPORTANT DETAIL!!!!!!!!!** We need to have more hard drive space for this exercise.
 So when you select the machine type, don't click ``Review and Launch`` like you normally do.
 Instead, go to near the top of teh page and click ``4.
 Add Storage``.
 You'll see a column labelled ``Size (GiB)`` with a 8 under that..
 Change that 8 to 100.
 Now click ``Review and Launch`` like normal.
 You now have a computer with a hard drive of size 100Gb.

 ```bash
 ssh -i ~/Downloads/?????.pem ubuntu@ec2-???-???-???-???
 ```

-> Update Software
+Update Software

 ```bash
 sudo apt-get update && sudo apt-get -y upgrade
 ```

-> Install other software
+Install other software

 ```bash
 sudo apt-get -y install build-essential git
 ```

-> Install LinuxBrew
+Install LinuxBrew

 ```bash